BruceEckel/markdown_tools/README.md

 To install:

+1. [Install Python](https://www.python.org/about/gettingstarted/) if you don't already have it.

-1. Download and unpack this repository.
+1. Clone this repository.

-2. Move to this project directory and enter:
+1. Move to this project directory and enter:

 ```text
 > pip install -e .